emanderson811/day-edition/_texts/003day-land.md

 >The original fruit trees, small fruits, etc., planted in this garden for use of farm household, being either entirely dead or in a dilapidated, sod-bound condition, the work was attempted last spring of replanting, and replacing it in respectable shape.
 >
 >Nearly one hundred cherry, plum, and apple trees were planted, and all have made fair growth.
 The grape vines, raspberries, currants, etc., planted, have also under good care, made a splen­did growth, and bid fair, if continued attention be given, to furnish an abundant supply of fruit in a very short time to this department.
 The vegetable garden belonging to the farm house, has been managed in connection with the care of the fruit planta­tion, and has entirely supplied the wants of the large family.
-A supply of potatoes for nearly the whole year is also riow in cellar from this garden.
+A supply of potatoes for nearly the whole year is also now in cellar from this garden.
 >
 >The first orchard set out on the College farm occupied a plat near the farm house.
 This plat has necessarily since become a part of the ornamental grounds.
 The few trees that could be left, are now fine symmetrical specimens, even bearing a fair crop during the past unfavorable season.
 >